wang-q/intspan/README.md

-    combine     Combine multiple sets of runlists in a yaml file compare     Compare 1 YAML file against others convert     Convert runlist file to ranges file cover       Output covers on chromosomes
+    combine     Combine multiple sets of runlists in a yaml file compare     Compare 1 YAML file against others convert     Convert runlist file to ranges file count       Count each range overlapping with other range files cover       Output covers on chromosomes
-    coverage    Output detailed depths of coverages on chromosomes genome      Convert chr.size to runlists
+    coverage    Output minimum or detailed depth of coverage on chromosomes genome      Convert chr.size to runlists
     gff         Convert gff3 to covers on chromosomes help        Print this message or the help of the given subcommand(s) merge       Merge runlist yaml files
-    range       Convert runlist file to ranges file some        Extract some records from a runlist yaml file span        Operate spans in a YAML file split       Split a runlist yaml file
+    range       Compare runlist file with range file some        Extract some records from a runlist yaml file span        Operate spans in a YAML file split       Split a runlist yaml file